 Bath fans are essential pieces of equipment for homes.
 They help get rid of moisture.
-I've been tracking temperature and relative humidity in my bathroom for a couple of years now so I've seen the difference.
-(I'll show you some of my data in an upcoming article.)
+I’ve been tracking temperature and relative humidity in my bathroom for a couple of years now so I’ve seen the difference.
 The difference with the new exhaust fan is remarkable.

 I used a Broan exhaust fan rated at 80 cubic feet per minute (cfm).
 I know most bath fans don’t get the amount of air flow they’re rated for.
 Heck, the majority don’t even come close.
 The typical bath fan gets about half its rated flow.
 I wanted to make sure this one delivered, and it does.

 Break on through to the other side

 In an existing home, the first thing you’ve got to do is figure out how you’re going to get the exhaust air to the outdoors.
 You can’t just dump it in a attic or other buffer space.
 Since there’s conditioned space above our bathroom (another condo), going through the attic wasn’t an option.
 I had to go through the band joist.

 As you can tell from the photo above, making a hole to run the duct through was a major pain.
 If you’ve ever done this kind of work, you know the origin of those marks below the hole.
 If not, let me describe the process here.